How To Increase Home Value: A 4-Step Guide

 When it’s time to sell, every homeowner wants to get the most out of their home.
-Buyers like to see renovations, updated decor and new gadgets during viewings, but which improvements are worth the cost?
-This guide distills everything you need to know into a few simple steps.
+Buyers like to see renovations, updated decor and new gadgets during viewings, but which improvements are worth the cost and will deliver the greatest return on investment?
+This guide collects everything you need to know into four simple steps.

 Step 1: Determine Your Goals For Increasing Home Value

-Rocket Mortgage® by Quicken Loans® can help you figure out which loan options will work best for your project and timeline.
+Rocket Mortgage® can help you figure out which loan options will best fit your project and timeline.

 See how much cash you could get from your home.